 repeating it to yourself every day at work, In school, on your coffee break, with your friends, when your weight training or eating.
 Never give up: use your courage to push your fears out of the way and go after what you dream to believe in.

 Summon your motivation and determination.
-This is where you will truly find yourself, this is where your dreams are born, and the icy grip of fear of (stepping out of your comfort zone) begins to melt away... and goals become realized.
+This is where you will truly find yourself, this is where your dreams are born, don't let the icy-grip of fear sneak into your the cracks of your armor (step out of your comfort zone)... because this is where fear melts away... and goals become realized.